 There are more than 50 khachkars (cross-stones) in Sanahin.
 The most distinguished are the Grigor Tudevordi, located under the northern wall of the St. Harutyun Church (1184), and Sarkis (1215) khachkars.
 These khachkars are considered to be the finest examples of Armenian sculpture.

-Next to the Haghpat and Sanahin monasteries, a part of the UNESCO heritage is also the Bridge of Sanahin, built over the heavy waves of the river Debed.
+Next to the Haghpat and Sanahin monasteries, a part of the UNESCO heritage is the Old Bridge of Sanahin, built in 1195 over the heavy waves of the river Debed.
 There are high-reliefs of lions, which seem to have preserved the bridge and guarded the road from the bridge to the monastery for ages.
 Owing to its firmness and the harmonic construction of all the parts, the Bridge of Sanahin has its unique place among the numerous bridges of medieval Armenia and an outstanding one in the whole Transcaucasia.